fffelix-jan/fffelix-jan/README.md

 <p>I have to like programming, because computers exist, don't they?
 (Basic programming is an essential skill for using the computer these days.)
 I actually don't really want to program for a living.
 This programming stuff is just here for pointless fun.</p>
 <p>P.S.
 I need to kill the habit of using camelCase in Python.
 I was taught that way, so I am used to it.</p>
 <p>P.P.S.
 I need to ditch Windows Forms and finally learn WPF and XAML in C#.
 Perhaps even UWP.
 All the Microsoft propaganda wants everyone to think that the Store and UWP apps are the future.</p>
+<p>P.P.P.S.
+Now Microsoft has killed off UWP and is pushing their even newer GUI framework WinUI 3.
+When will I ever keep up with Microsoft's ever-changing technologies?</p>

 <div align="center">